pivotal/docs-tap/namespace-provisioner/use-case5.hbs.md

         url: https://github.com/vmware-tanzu/application-accelerator-samples.git
     ```

-Additional source points to the location of the [sample GitOps repo](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/ns-provisioner-samples/testing-scanning-supplychain-multiple-scanners) where we have the following custom resources:
+Additional source points to the location of the [sample GitOps repo](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/ns-provisioner-samples/testing-scanning-supplychain-multiple-scanners) which has the following custom resources:

-- `tekton-pipeline-java.yaml` - For creating a Tekton pipeline for running tests on our Java workload
+- `tekton-pipeline-java.yaml`: Use this to create a Tekton pipeline for running tests on the Java workload.
-- `scanpolicy-grype.yaml and scanpolicy-snyk.yaml `- For creating a Scan policies to be used by Grype and Snyk scanners
+- `scanpolicy-grype.yaml and scanpolicy-snyk.yaml`: Use to create Scan policies for Grype and Snyk scanners.
-- `snyk-token-secret.yaml` -is a Snyk token secret that needs to be created in our developer namespace.
-Instead of putting the actual snyk token in the secret in our Git repository, we will put the reference to the values in the scanner-auth secret created in Step 1 by using the `data.values.imported` keys.
+- `snyk-token-secret.yaml`: This is a Snyk token secret that must be created in the developer namespace.
+Instead of putting the actual Snyk token in the secret in the Git repository, put the reference to the values in the scanner-auth secret created in Step 1 by using the `data.values.imported` keys.
-- `snyk-scanner-install.yaml` - contains the PackageInstall for installing the Snyk package for our developer namespace.
-One particular thing to note on this file is that we have mentioned the namespace: tap-install in the PackageInstall resource.
-This signals the Namespace Provisioner to create a PackageInstall resource for all provisioned namespaces in the same namespace (in our case tap-install) and add` -{namespace}` as the suffix in the name to avoid name collisions.
+- `snyk-scanner-install.yaml`: This contains the PackageInstall for installing the Snyk package for the developer namespace.
+The namespace `tap-install` is mentioned in the PackageInstall resource.
+This causes Namespace Provisioner to create a PackageInstall resource for all provisioned namespaces in the same namespace and add` -{namespace}` as the suffix in the name to avoid name collisions.

-Our setup is complete.
-Run the following Tanzu CLI command to apply a workload in your developer namespace that uses Grype for source scan and Snyk for Image scan:
+Run the following command to apply a workload in your developer namespace that uses Grype for source
+scan and Snyk for Image scan:

 Using Tanzu CLI
 : Create workload using tanzu apps CLI command